tsuyo/gs-android/README.md

+This guide describes how to install the Android developer environment.

 What you'll build
 -----------------

-This guide describes how to install the Android developer environment.
+You'll learn how to install the tools needed to build Android applications.

 What you'll need
 ----------------